rlcmtzc/OpenGBZ/OSDMG_Leonardo_Shield/README.md

 ## Description:

 This is a Shield like Projekt for the Leonardo/ Pro micro.
-There is place for a Pro Micro or Leonardo Board and a Battery input and a LED output
+There is place for a Pro Micro or Leonardo Board and a Battery input and a LED output.
+It can be also used the same liek the OSDMGBASE Board by just using the throughole pads (Bat and LED of course only works with an Arduino/Leonardo Board).
 ## Get Project:
 The attached Eagle-files include everything.